inertya/spec/src/draft/typedefs/custom-data/ints.md

 ### Errors { #codec-errors }

-None (all values are valid for these types)
+None (all values are valid for these types).